yitchoong/cloudapi/markdown/products-2.md

 front --> user: Allocation successful

 ```
 The call to validateFunds will trigger checks on the minimum fund allocation percentage (e.g. 10%).
 Additionally rules could be that the allocation percentages must be a multiple of 5%.
 Finally, the allocation percentages across all the funds must add up to 100% for each premium type, i.e. 100% for regular premium, 100% for recurrent single top-up and 100% for ad-hoc top-ups.
-The recurrent single top-ups and ad-hoc top-ups allocation percentages are only applicable if such premiums are available (entered in the main product and the top-ups UI's).
+The recurrent single top-ups and ad-hoc top-ups allocation percentages are only applicable if such premiums are requested by the customer (entered in the main product and the top-ups UI's).

 At this stage, we are back to the point where are able to generate the illustration.
 The flow is exactly the same, just that the content is different, i.e. the illustration fields to preview are different, and the display of the illustration (plan) will be different.